WhalerDAO/tree-contracts/README.md

 The first test will take a few minutes to run, because it needs to deploy the contracts.

+### Deploy local test environment

+In one terminal, run `scripts/start-mainnet-fork.sh`.
+Then in another terminal, run `scripts/setup-test-env.js`.
+This will set up a local environment that you can use for things like testing the frontend.

 ### Deployment

 Read [DEPLOY_README.md](DEPLOY_README.md)